Expensify/App/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 Note that changing this value to a domain that isn't configured for use with Expensify will cause Android to break, as it is still using the real client ID, but now has an incorrect value for `redirectURI`.

 ## Google

+Unlike with Apple, to test Google Sign-In we don't need to set up any http/ssh tunnels.
+We can just use `localhost`.
+But we need to set up the web and desktop environments to use `localhost` instead of `dev.new.expensify.com`

 - (web/desktop) Update the webpack.dev.ts [config](https://github.com/Expensify/App/blob/1d6bb1d14cff3dd029868a0a7c8ee14ae78c527b/config/webpack/webpack.dev.js#L47-L49) to change `host` from `dev.new.expensify.com` to `localhost` and server type from `https` to `http`.
 The reason for this is that Google Sign In allows localhost, but `dev.new.expensify.com` is not a registered Google Sign In domain.
     ```diff